 Alpenglow Session Ale

-The latest installment in our ongoing Meridian Expedition!
+Single-malt, sessionable goodness!
 The Alpenglow combines the unique characteristics of Fawcett’s Golden Promise barley malt and Willamette Valley-grown Meridian hops, delivering a satisfying yet light meld of rich malt and citrusy hoppiness.
-Golden Promise malt is a perfect fit for a cold-weather beer; with this sessionable a.b.v. you can enjoy it all winter long!
+Golden Promise malt is a perfect fit for a session-strength beer; with this low a.b.v. and huge flavor you’ll be able to enjoy it all summer long!

 Our take on the maltforward fest biers of Bavaria.
 Extensive malt aroma and taste trials over the last two years led us in crafting this recipe, a subtly-hopped amber lager that walks the line between dry and full-bodied, not too sweet but definitely not lacking in malty goodness.
 Lagered on our in-house toasted oak to round out this brew’s flavor profile.